snapframework/snap-website/templates/faq.md

 important to do a clean first.

-### I am getting a "cannot find normal object file" error when trying to build Snap.
-Why?
+### Why do I get a "cannot find normal object file" error when building Snap?

 If you try to build Snap in profiling mode, sometimes you will encounter this error: